DimitriPalmer22/Relapse-Code-Documentation/_temp/Task Descriptions/Oct 29 - Nov 4.md

 	- Use the shotgun model located in `Prefabs/Player/Guns/Shotgun_no_anim`
 	- Replace the generic gun script with the new shotgun script you just made.
 	- Make sure the collider is set up properly on the shotgun model.
+	- Make sure the shotgun script has the correct scriptable object applied to it.
 #### Making Sure it Works

 The shotgun should be able to be "picked up" if the player looks at it and presses the interact button.